 Scenario scheduling in Make.

 For instance, you can diversify your social media content strategy by building multiple scenarios.
-Let’s say you want to publish News updates on Mondays and Wednesdays, and Reviews on Tuesdays and Thursdays, creating a balanced and predictable LinkedIn presence.
+Let’s say you want to publish news updates on Mondays and Wednesdays, and reviews on Tuesdays and Thursdays, creating a balanced and predictable LinkedIn presence.

-In the example below, I have a scenario that monitors my WordPress blog every Monday and Wednesday, immediately detecting new publications in the News category.
+In the example below, I have a scenario that monitors my WordPress blog every Monday and Wednesday, immediately detecting new publications in the news category.
 Each post is then processed through a Claude AI module that analyzes the content and automatically generates a concise, news-style post that is then shared on LinkedIn.

 Social media scheduling scenario that turns WordPress posts to LinkedIn posts using Claude.